 A frittata is basically an open-faced omelet, served hot or warm.
 Fritattas are a snap to make, perfect for breakfast, brunch or a simple supper beside a bowl of soup or a fresh green salad.
 Here the slight peppery bite of the baby kale is mellowed by the sweet onion, and a sprinkling of Parmesan makes a lovely golden topping.

 Fritattas are a snap to make.
 Sometimes they’re baked, but this version calls for most of the cooking to occur on the stovetop, with a quick finish under the broiler.

-Earthbound's other Organic Deep Green Blends also work beautifully in this dish.
-Try subbing in Power or Zen for delicious flavor variations.
+Earthbound’s other lettuce blends also work beautifully in this dish.
+Try subbing in Power Greens for delicious flavor variations.